Tagliatelle with Fresh Tomato & Sausage

 - wedge of Parmigiano-Reggiano cheese, for grating

-- Finally, everything is tossed with tagliatelle pasta to give this dish its fresh taste!
+4. COMBINE AND SERVE: Finally, everything is tossed with tagliatelle pasta to give this dish its fresh taste!
+Serve with freshly grated parmesan cheese at the table.

-- However, I prefer using Italian sweet sausages because they are mild in flavor, and I can control the amount of heat I want in this dish, with the amount of crushed red pepper flakes to enhance their flavors.
+- Can we use spicy sausages?
+Sure.
+Spicy sausages can be used with this recipe.
+However, I prefer using Italian sweet sausages because they are mild in flavor, and I can control the amount of heat I want in this dish, with the amount of crushed red pepper flakes to enhance their flavors.

 - Tagliatelle pasta,

-- and a zester grater for the cheese, if you need one.
+- zester grater for the cheese

 Your whole family will love this tagliatelle with fresh tomato sausage ragu!

-Tagliatelle with Fresh Tomato Sausage Ragu
+Tagliatelle with Fresh Tomato & Sausage

 Tagliatelle pasta is tossed with a simple sausage ragu, fresh cherry tomatoes, some chopped onions and topped with grated Parmesan cheese.
 Light and delicious, this recipe makes dinner a snap!